-- (26) We support the EFRAG's position and we disagree with the inclusion of the effects of changes of own credit risk in the subsequent measurement of financial liabilities with the exception of those financial liabilities (and possibly insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value. - (27) Financial Statements are prepared based on a going concern basis.
-Therefore it would not be appropriate to make different assumptions for fair value measurement. - (28) On the same basis that credit rating does not affect the initial measurement when the liabilities are not priced to reflect an issuer's credit rating, it would not be appropriate to reflect changes in an entity's credit risk unless this reflects an economic reality (i.e. the capacity and the ability for the entity to realise the gain/loss).
-In our view, for subsequent measurement, when liabilities do not result from an exchange for cash, the effect of credit risk should not be taken into account; when liabilities result from an exchange for cash, the credit spread should be fixed at the original amount. - (29) As already mentioned, in our opinion changes in own credit risk should not be taken into account in subsequent measurement of liabilities with the exception of financial liabilities (and possibly also insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value.
+- (27) We support EFRAG's position and we disagree with the inclusion of the effects of changes of own credit risk in the subsequent measurement of financial liabilities with the exception of those financial liabilities (and possibly insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value. - (28) Financial Statements are prepared based on a going concern basis.
+Therefore it would not be appropriate to make different assumptions for fair value measurement. - (29) On the same basis that credit rating does not affect the initial measurement when the liabilities are not priced to reflect an issuer's credit rating, it would not be appropriate to reflect changes in an entity's credit risk unless this reflects an economic reality (i.e. the capacity and the ability for the entity to realise the gain/loss).
+In our view, for subsequent measurement, when liabilities do not result from an exchange for cash, the effect of credit risk should not be taken into account; when liabilities result from an exchange for cash, the credit spread should be fixed at the original amount.

+- (30) As already mentioned, in our opinion changes in own credit risk should not be taken into account in subsequent measurement of liabilities with the exception of financial liabilities (and possibly also insurance liabilities) which, in accordance with the business model, are expected to be disposed of at Fair Value.
 If this is not the case, the cash flows that are expected to arise in settlement of the liabilities are those that are contractually agreed in the term of the instruments and, even for derivatives that are measured at fair value, are not impacted by changes in the entity's credit risk unless there is a contractual indexation within the instrument to the entity's own credit risk.
-Accordingly, adjusting the carrying amount of liabilities for changes in credit risk in these circumstances is considered meaningless.

-- (30) If the debt instrument in accordance with the business model is expected to be disposed of at Fair Value contractually indexed to the entity's own credit risk, its subsequent measurement should reflect changes in the issuer's credit rating since this reflects a pricing of the obligation that is expected to be realised. - (31) FEE notes that EFRAG indicated that it believes that the impact of credit risk on trading liabilities is minimal.
-We suggest that EFRAG explains further why it believes this to be the case.
+Accordingly, adjusting the carrying amount of liabilities for changes in credit risk in these circumstances is considered meaningless. - (31) If the debt instrument in accordance with the business model is expected to be disposed of at Fair Value contractually indexed to the entity's own credit risk, its subsequent measurement should reflect changes in the issuer's credit rating since this reflects a pricing of the obligation that is expected to be realised.